AndieRowell/fast-fm/alembic-notes.md

                             - "config.set_main_option("sqlalchemy.url, postgresql://{settings.database_username}:{settings.database_password}@localhost{settings.database_hostname}:{settings.database_post}/{settings.database_name}")
                         - NOW we are not hardcoding any values at this point yay!
                         - alembic should be set!

+- alembic --help
+    see what commands we have
+- when we want to make a change to our database we create a **revision**